issp-center-dev/HPhi/doc/tutorial/en/source/tutorial-zero.rst

 Note that interaction terms must be specified for **(x,y), (x,z), (y,z)** and **(y,x), (z,x), (z,y) cannot be used**.

+Exercise
+"""""""""""
+By changing **pair.txt** and **input.txt**,
+you can treat your favorite models.
+For example, please try to make input files for the Kitaev model on the honeycomb lattice.
+We note that the Kitaev model can be used in the Standard mode.

 Use eigenvectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^